Tutorial: Uploading a file

 package_id

-: A unique ID for the package that MASV Transfer Agent created for your upload.upload_id
+: A unique ID for the package that MASV Agent created for your upload.upload_id

 : A unique ID for tracking and managing the uploading of your files.
 In the next step, you'll use this ID to follow the upload's progress.